-The heater sticks to the reflector with heavy duty adhesive so it can’t be reused.
+The heater sticks to the reflector with heavy duty adhesive.
+That means you can’t reuse it or attach it to a new reflector.
 However, since there are no plans for changes to the current dish designs from DIRECTV or DISH, you should be safe for quite a while.
-The only electronic component on a dish is the LNB, so unless the reflector itself is damaged (for example by hail or flying debris) the LNB is the only part that should need to be replaced if there is a problem.
+The only electronic component on a dish is the LNB.
+That means unless you’ve damaged the reflector itself (for example by hail or flying debris) you won’t have to replace anything for a very long time.

 Since US satellite dish technology is so mature, there really is only one option for satellite dish heaters.
 Perfect Vision’s universal dish heater gives you what you need in one package that will work with practically any dish used today.

 Here’s a video that shows proper installation of a dish heater.
 I did it several years ago, but it’s still the same procedure.
 Take a look!